 As part of its responsibility to supervise lawyers and in the interest of promoting public confidence in the legal system, the Iowa Supreme Court has procedures for addressing complaints concerning alleged violations of the Rules of Professional Conduct.

 Please note: The procedures for investigating and evaluating ethical complaints and disciplining attorneys are not a substitute for appeal.
+You should consult with an attorney to protect your legal rights and determine the nature of your legal responsibilities.

 The Attorney Disciplinary Board is the agency of the Supreme Court of Iowa that receives, initiates, and investigates complaints of ethical misconduct filed against attorneys who are authorized to practice in Iowa.